-In her bravura final part, Subin traces the colonial desire for deification through to the creation of ‘race’ and the white power movement today, and argues that it is time we rid ourselves of the White Gods among us.
+In her bravura final part, Subin traces the colonial desire for divinity through to the creation of ‘race’ and the white power movement today, and argues that it is time we rid ourselves of the white gods among us.

 Often colourful and bizarre, Accidental Gods opens new perspectives, shines light on overlooked corners of our global history, and conveys its powerful messages at first quietly, in subtext, and then more and more explicitly...
 Always enlightening and engrossing

 Lydia Davis, author of Essays One and Two

 Rich, witty, acerbic and often astonishing, Accidental Gods reveals how terror and divinity are intertwined - in the colonial enterprise, in present-day strong leader cults and nationalist statecraft.
 A highly original, revelatory study, entertaining and sobering at once as it identifies a persistent danger: the mythopolitics that fails to distinguish between men and gods.

 Dame Marina Warner, author of Stranger Magic and Fellow of All Souls

 Accidental Gods relates, with tremendous intellectual ingenuity and resourcefulness, a new history of the modern world: how the quest for divine sanction and spiritual transcendence remain at the center of our ostensibly rational and secular political and economic struggles.

 Essays & Memoir | The Online Edition

 An excerpt from Anna Della Subin’s Accidental Gods.